Health and wellbeing in Kensington and Chelsea

 Where we do well in physical health and mental wellbeing

-• Life expectancy for women is the highest in the country.
-For men, it is the tenth highest.
+- Life expectancy for women is the highest in the country.
+For men, it is the 4th highest.
 Healthy life expectancy is also high.

-• Kensington and Chelsea has a low rate of teenage pregnancies.
+- Kensington and Chelsea has the third lowest rate of teenage pregnancies.

-• Hospital admissions caused by unintentional and deliberate injuries in young people aged 15-24 is the sixth lowest in England.
+- Hospital admissions caused by unintentional and deliberate injuries in young people aged 15-24 is the eighth lowest in England.

-• Kensington and Chelsea has a low under 75 mortality rate.
-The death rate due to cancer in people under 75 is the sixth lowest in England
+- Kensington and Chelsea has a low under 75 mortality rate.
+The death rate due to cancer in people under 75 is the second lowest in England

 Our physical health and mental wellbeing challenges

-• We need to tackle health inequalities and reduce the gap in life expectancy.
-Kensington and Chelsea has the highest life expectancy for women in the country (86 years) and the tenth highest for men (81 years).
+- We need to tackle health inequalities and reduce the gap in life expectancy.
+Kensington and Chelsea has the highest life expectancy for women in the country (87 years) and the 4th highest for men (82 years).
 However, residents who live in some wards will have a much lower life expectancy than residents in other wards.
-The difference between the wards with the highest life expectancy and the lowest life expectancy is 18 years for men and 17 years for women.
-Whilst many wards have life expectancy above the national average, Notting Dale (for both men and women ) and Dalgarno (for men only) are below the average.
+The difference between the wards with the highest life expectancy and the lowest life expectancy is 11 years for men and 10 years for women.
+While many wards have life expectancy above the national average, men are below the average in Ladbroke Grove, Golborne & Swinbrook, Portobello, and Chelsea Riverside West.

-• Kensington and Chelsea has an ageing population: 15 per cent of residents are aged 65 or over.
+- Residents spend around a fifth of their lives in poor health.
+Kensington and Chelsea has an ageing population: 15% of residents are aged 65 or over.
 Many people live for longer but in poor health and with a diminished quality of life.
-On average, men spend around 13 years in poor health and women around 16 years.
+On average, men spend around 16 years in poor health and women around 16 years.

-• Obesity is high in both children and adults.
-Almost two in five children are overweight by the time they leave primary school.
-Children living in Golborne are three times more likely to be overweight than those living in Campden.
-Over two in five adults are overweight or obese.
+- Obesity is high in both children and adults.
+Over 1 in 3 children are overweight by the time they leave primary school.
+Children living in Ladbroke Grove are three times more likely to be overweight than those living in Notting Hill.
+Over one in two adults are overweight or obese.

-• Mental health and wellbeing is important throughout our lives.
-One in five children and young people have a mental health need.
-One in five adults report feeling anxious.
+- Mental health and wellbeing is important throughout our lives.
+1 in 5 children and young people have a mental health need.
+1 in 5 adults report feeling anxious.

-• Screening and immunisation rates are among the lowest in the country, including screening for breast, cervical and bowel cancer.
-Our uptake of all types of childhood vaccinations uptake is among the 25 per cent lowest in England and below the 95 per cent target to protect the community
+- Screening and immunisation rates are among the lowest in the country, including screening for breast, cervical and bowel cancer.
+Our uptake of all types of childhood vaccinations uptake is among the lowest in England and below the 95 per cent target to protect the community .

 No single organisation can solve these challenges alone.
 We need to work more closely together with the healthcare system, using the skills and resources of key partners and communities.
 This borough story has informed our 10-year Health and Wellbeing Strategy, focused on reducing health inequalities.